vismantic-ohtuprojekti/qualipy/docs/installation.rst

 saliency.so.
 This file needs to be copied to the path imgfilter/data/object_extraction before installation or the path to the file can be specified with an environmental variable SALIENCY_SO_PATH.

+Additional speed-ups can be gained by installing the `Numba <http://numba.pydata.org/>`_ library.
+This speed-up is automatic and does not require any other action besides installing the library.